Women farmers tend to crops amid drought in Zambia.

-Climate change causes extreme weather events, like droughts, floods, wildfires and extreme temperatures.
-This can seriously affect how much food is available.
+Climate change is causing extreme weather events like droughts, floods, wildfires.
+The world is reaching record high temperatures, seriously impacting how much food is available.

-Countries across the world are experiencing more and more climate-related disasters.
+Countries across the world are experiencing more and more extreme weather leading to climate disasters.
 Severe drought is a leading cause of undernutrition in more than a third of countries that have seen a rise in hunger levels in the past 15 years.

 In the Sahel region of Africa – which includes countries such as Niger, Mali, Chad and Burkina Faso – the rainy seasons are becoming more erratic.
 Droughts are leading to a decrease in food production while floods are causing outbreaks of diseases like cholera.

-Climate change is a long-term threat to food security and nutrition.
-By 2050, the risk of hunger and malnutrition could rise by 20% if we fail to reduce and prevent the adverse effects of climate change.
+Climate change is a long term threat to food security and nutrition.
+By 2050, the risk of hunger and malnutrition could rise by 20% if we fail to reduce and prevent the adverse effects of extreme weather.

-Sabuda, a woman supported by Action Against Hunger, in her vegetable garden.
+Sabuda, a woman supported by Action Against Hunger, in her vegetable garden in Bangladesh.

-Action Against Hunger is helping communities like Sabuda’s and Shilpi’s adapt to climate change and build a brighter future for their families.
+We're helping people like Sabuda’s and Shilpi’s adapt to climate change.
+Now they're building brighter futures for their communities.

-We’re teaching farmers about climate-smart growing techniques, introducing nutritious, hardy crops that can better survive extreme weather conditions.
+We work on long term farming and food production solutions to empower communities impacted by the changing climate.
+We’re teaching farmers about climate-smart growing techniques and introducing nutritious, hardy crops that can better extreme weather conditions caused by the climate crisis.

 Even when rainfall is limited, it’s possible for gardens to flourish and provide enough to feed families and livestock.
 With the help of innovative techniques, our teams are helping farmers grow more crops with less water.

-• Improving soil: healthy soil means crops that thrive.
-In Pakistan we’re introducing crops like sugar beets, which can help reduce salt levels in soil.
+Healthy soil means crops that thrive.
+In Pakistan we’re introducing crops like sugar beets, which can help reduce salt levels in soil

-• Real-time alerts: in the Sahel region of West Africa, we help herders dodge drought by creating an innovative system of real-time alerts that help them find better grazing land.
+We’re helping herders and farmers dodge drought by creating an innovative system of real-time alerts that help them find better grazing land.

-• Creating co-operatives: we also set up farmer cooperatives so farmers can rent larger plots of land for farming.
+We also set up farmer co-operatives so farmers can rent larger plots of land for farming.
 Like in Uganda, where farmers can get together to negotiate fair prices for their produce.

 And while we focus on helping communities prepare for crises and help build their resilience, we’re also ready to step in with emergency help when needed.